ewlin/shakespeare_production_data/README.md

 ### Included in this repo are several test Python scripts that scrape production data from various online databases and archives

+### In scripts folder:

+The **url_scrapes** directory contains Python scripts that take web pages with lists of relevant urls of productions.
+Most of these scripts will only match for the plays we're interested in, including The Tempest, Hamlet, Macbeth, King Lear, Othello, and Romeo and Juliet.
+Each script is tailored for the particular database or archive of past performances.

+The **production_scrapes** contains scripts that scrape for metadata for each production of any given play.
+We're interested in opening dates, production company, theatre venue, the actors for certain roles (listed below), and the director of the production.

+Once scraped, tsv's are generated and written to a .tsv file in the **data** directory

 ## TODO:

 * Remove old test and practice scripts